 As a result of the Notes including a feature such that the conversion price is based upon a formula which includes discounts to the market price of the common stock as well as having a lower effective conversion price considering the issuance discount and the value allocated to the Series C Warrants, the Company has recognized a beneficial conversion feature of \$4.4 million.
 The original issue discount, the beneficial conversion feature, and the fair value of the issuance of the Series C Warrants are collectively considered the debt discount.
 The Company recorded a debt discount in the amount of \$35.0 million which is being amortized over the life of the Notes using the effective interest method.
-As of September 30, 2016, \$10.1 million of the debt discount has been amortized to interest expense.
+As of March 31, 2017, \$22.1 million of the debt discount has been amortized to interest expense.
 In addition to the debt discounts listed above, the Notes also include put options in the event of default and change in control as defined in the Notes.
-The value of such options was zero as the probability for such events was remote as of the issuance date and at September 30, 2016.
-All debt issuance costs are accounted for as a deferred asset and will be amortized over the life of the Notes.
+The value of such options was zero as the probability for such events was remote as of the issuance date and at March 31, 2017.